-MORE STUDENT CHOICE: The new curriculum also provides more opportunities to take classes in other departments, across the visual and performing arts.
-You’ll see the fruits of that this fall, as Theater students take classes in Music, Performance Production, and Film, while PP stage managers will join Theater students in Stage Combat.
+More Student Choice!
+The new curriculum also provides more opportunities to take classes in other departments and, thus, across the visual and performing arts.
+You’ll see the fruits of that this Spring, as Theater students take classes in Music, Performance Production, and Film, while PP stage managers join Theater students in Stage Combat and Introduction to Directing.

 Will courses be cancelled?

-All classes that were scheduled for the fall will take place: our goal is to facilitate the progress of each student on their path to graduation.
+All classes that were scheduled for the Spring will take place: our goal is to facilitate the progress of each student on their path to graduation.

-Cornish, like most other colleges in the state, has made a commitment to return to in-person education in some form this fall.
-President Raymond Tymas-Jones has established Reopening Task Forces to address all facets of this complex undertaking.
+Cornish, like most other colleges in the state, has made a commitment to return to in-person education in some form this Spring.
+President Raymond Tymas-Jones has established ongoing Task Forces to address all facets of this complex undertaking.
 The safety of students, faculty, and staff will be our first consideration in all actions that we take.
 We will be guided by the CDC, Washington State, and King County guidelines, informed by the College’s Comprehensive Plan for Safe Return to Campus and Workplace.

 We will be employing masks and other procedures as mandated by those guidelines until such time as the safety of our community can be guaranteed without them.
 (See the Health and Safety FAQ on the Cornish Website).
 Similarly, all classes will include online components, employing new instructional technology tools to support arts education.

 - In-person instruction will happen in smaller groups.
 The schedule of classes is being revised to allow for that, and we’re reviewing all our creative spaces to determine their most effective and safest usage.
 For instance, the Cornish Playhouse will be used more as a teaching space.